 Because every home and every policy are different, there is no standard deductible amount.
 However, an average Homeowners insurance deductible tends to be between $500 and $1,000.
 At Grange Insurance Association, our minimum Homeowners insurance deductible is $500, and our maximum deductible is $2,500.

 There are two main factors to consider when choosing your deductible: what you’re comfortable paying out of pocket for a claim, and long-term cost considerations.
 While you want to make sure your deductible is an amount you’d be able to pay in the event of a claim, the higher your deductible, the lower your premium.
 That’s why we recommend choosing the highest deductible you’re comfortable paying, as paying more in the short-term can save you money in the long-term.

 At Grange Insurance Association, we partner with local independent insurance agents to help you get tailored solutions for your individual needs.
 Our agents work in California, Colorado, Idaho, Oregon, Washington, and Wyoming, and will be more than happy to meet with you to discuss your questions about Homeowners insurance deductibles.
 Worried about finding an insurance company you can trust?
-We were recently awarded the prestigious ValChoice awards for "#1 Best Value" in Home Insurance in Idaho and Oregon and "A Best Value" in Washington for the second year in a row!
+We were recently awarded one of Forbes 2022 America's Best Insurance Companies.

 The content available via Grange.com is for informational purposes only and may not be used for any other purpose.
 Content provided or expressed on Grange.com, including that of third parties, may not reflect Grange Insurance Association’s (GIA) policies or conform to any agreement you may have with GIA and its subsidiary companies.
 Please contact a licensed insurance agent to obtain particular advice.